TobiasDijkhuis/RenderMolecules/README.md

 ## Manipulating structures:
 Structures and trajectories can be manipulated (i.e. translated or rotated) using a couple of methods.
 These translations and rotations are also correctly applied to the isosurface, if they happen before the isosurface is calulated.
+The Geometry parent class keeps track of the transformations using an [Affine Matrix](https://en.wikipedia.org/wiki/Affine_transformation).

 ### Translation
-Structures can be translated using Structure.setCenterOfMass(), where the center of mass of the structure can be set to a certain position.
+Structures can be translated using Structure.setCenterOfMass(), where the center of mass of the structure can be set to a certain position, or by setting the average position of each atom, or by directly giving a translation vector.

 ### Rotation
 Structures can be rotated using a couple of different methods: